Shobhit-Nagpal/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a simple project of rock, paper, scissors from the Odin project
+This is a simple project of rock, paper, scissors from the Odin project.

+You can play the game here: https://shobhit-nagpal.github.io/rock-paper-scissors/

 Steps to play the game on your device: